-Robinson is an honors graduate of the Cheshire Academy, in Cheshire, Connecticut; an honors graduate of Rutgers University-Douglass College, (Phi Beta Kappa), with a major in English and minors in African American Studies and French; and a graduate of Yale Law School, where she served as a Teaching Assistant to Professor Owen Fiss in Civil Procedure; and Professor Peter Schuck in Torts.
+Robinson is an honors graduate of the Cheshire Academy, in Cheshire, Connecticut; an honors graduate of Rutgers University-Douglass College, (Phi Beta Kappa), with a major in English and minors in African American Studies and French.
+She earned her law degree from Yale Law School, where she served as a Teaching Assistant to Professor Owen Fiss in Civil Procedure; and Professor Peter Schuck in Torts.

 - Yale Law School (J.D., 1989)